 Find out what resources are available in your community.
 Police stations, shelters, counseling avenues, and legal aid organizations provide help in emergency situations.

-If you need help or want to talk to someone about an abusive situation at home, you can call a 24-hour helpline at 800-333-7233 (333-SAFE) or 800-873-6363 (TDD).
-These numbers can be reached from anywhere in the U.S.
+If you need help or want to talk to someone about an abusive situation, you can call the 24-hour National Domestic Violence helpline at 800-799-7233 or 800-787-3224 (TTY).
+These numbers can be reached from anywhere in the United States.

 Pack some needed supplies and leave them at a friend or neighbor’s home.
 Remember to pack clothes for you and your children, toiletries, documents for school enrollment or to obtain public aid, including birth certificates and rent receipts, an extra set of car keys, cash or checkbook, and a special toy for each child.